KarelZe/edu/adv_ml/01_self_test.md

 - F: *Draw a confusion matrix.
 Include the metrics, that are inside the cells.*
 - F: *How can a standard 2x2 confusion matrix be enhanced for a multi-classification case?*
 - F: *Are ROC curves / is AUC sensitive to imbalanced data?* If yes, how can it be resolved?*
+- F: *What kinds of datasets are difficult for a linear classifier to correctly classify?

 ## Cross-Validation